 - If you have permission, tweet out and mention customers who were in attendance.
 Not only does everyone like to see their name highlighted, but you will gain additional exposure as they share, retweet, and favorite the shoutout.

-- Create a special email blast with videos, blog posts, and product features to those who could not attend, but expressed interest.
+- Create a special email campaign with videos, blog posts, and product features to those who could not attend, but expressed interest.
 Highlight your presence at the show as a way to build early anticipation for next year’s event.